Trey Mancini Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.86 team ERA ranks 27th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.86).

-- Nationals pitchers combine to give up 131 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Nationals pitchers combine to give up the third-most home runs in baseball (133 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.